roman-milk/roman-milk.github.io/dirty-susan.md

  She pouted and said, "I left a little tuft of hair right at the top."
 Her eyes lifted to meet Michael's hot stare.
 "It looks cute, don't you think?"

  A jut of her hips and Amy's mound was thrust towards him, the delicate flaps of the labia minora peeping from the plumper outer folds.
-Report_Story #2